Hardworking Penguin [hahrd-wur-king peng-gwin]

 My belief is that education (and by education, I do not mean by going to school) is truly the most important component of any one’s life and one must continuously seek greater knowledge.
 I sincerely wish sharing things I learned along the way will inspire you to further educate yourself and further explore your ideas, dreams, and hopes.
 I did not become a good real estate investor in Las Vegas until I started getting myself educated.

 1. Real Estate Investing – I am a real estate investor in Las Vegas after all.
 Real estate is what got me to start my quest to live a more adventurous life.
 Using creative real estate methods and rehabbing, I became a landlord focusing on getting passive income and aiming to retire early.
 But yes, I do also buy houses cash in Las Vegas.
 “Sell my house in Las Vegas?”
 Yes I can help you with that.
 I have other websites, like 702 Las Vegas Homes.
 I am also a real estate blogger for BiggerPockets.
 You can even hear my real estate podcast right here!
+I have also recently become a loan officer in Las Vegas so I can help investors and potential homeowners in getting financing and getting knowledge as to what to expect and what to do to qualify for a loan.
+You can see more details about my website here.

 2. Traveling Tales – Traveling has allowed me to see and experience a whole new different world.
 Getting a new perspective, though sounds cliche, is key to fostering my creativity and openness to experiences.
 I love my road trips to places like Vancouver and Yellowstone Park and I also enjoy exploring historical stuff like the USS Arizona Memorial.